-Rebecca Contreras is currently the President & CEO of AvantGarde LLC (AG), a certified 8a and Women Owned Small Business firm she co- founded as Majority Partner in May 2011.
+Rebecca Contreras is currently the President & CEO of AvantGarde LLC (AG), an SBA certified 8a and Women Owned Small Business firm she co- founded as Majority Partner in May 2011.
 AG offers a “one stop shop” approach to addressing complex organizational, people and technology needs.
 Rebecca has dedicated her entire career to the people business, serving in executive leadership roles driving large scale people and organizational change initiatives.

-AG has grown to over 100 employees and over 15 million in revenue in 2019.
-Prior to moving onto consulting, Rebecca spent 15 years in State and Federal government prior to starting her career in consulting.
-While in government, Rebecca served as an executive and chief advisory to the Secretary in the role of Deputy Assistant Secretary and Chief Human Capital Officer at the U.S. Department of Treasury.
-She also served as a Member on the government wide Chief Human Capital Officer’s Council advising Congress and the President on Workforce issues was the Chair of the Diversity Council for the Department of Treasury.
-Prior to that role, she served as a Commissioned Officer in the White House as Special Assistant for Personnel to President George W. Bush.
-Her portfolio included managing the President’s appointments and executive recruiting process for over 1,200 board and commission positions in the Federal Government.
-While in the White House, she also played a lead role in the Diversity recruitment process (women and minorities) and was part of the Personnel team sourcing diverse candidates for consideration for thousands of full-time positions in government.
-She also served as a surrogate to President Bush for National level representation in speaking engagements and conferences in the DC area.
+AG has grown to more than 110 employees serving government clients in more than six different states.
+Prior to starting her consulting career, Rebecca spent 15 years in State and Federal government.
+While in government, Rebecca served as an executive and chief advisory to the Secretary in the role of Deputy Assistant Secretary and Chief Human Capital Officer (CHCO) at the U.S. Department of Treasury.
+She also served as a Member on the government wide Chief Human Capital Officer’s Council advising Congress and the President on Workforce issues.
+Rebecca was the Chair of the Diversity Council for the Department of Treasury, the Chair of the Hispanic and Asian Initiatives providing leadership to bureaus on key cross agency diversity initiatives.
+She also served as co-chair of Treasury’s HRIT initiative – co owning with the CIO the governance process for implementation of HRConnect.

 In January 2020, Rebecca was nominated and awarded a global award “Women in Enterprise” by Women Enterprising Magazine.
 In December 2019, Rebecca was recognized by Women President’s Organization (WPO) from a global list of nominees and selected to the “Women 2 Watch for 2020”.
 In 2017 & 2018, SBA recognized AG for National Small Business Week with a San Antonio District Award in the Category of “Women Small Business of the Year” and the UTSA sponsored award for “Federal Contractor Minority Business of the Year”.

-Rebecca also serves under The Partnership as a Strategic Advisor to Executives in Government – SAGE and is a Member of the Women President’s Organization (WPO) *Austin Chapter.
-Rebecca also served a three-year Presidential term on the Board of WestPoint Military Academy and also served for seven years on the Board of the American Bible Society as Chair of the Governance Committee.
-Rebecca also served on the Council of the National Business Women’s Council in 2018 that advises the President and Congress on women business issues – during her time at NBWC she served as the Chair of the Access to Capital Sub Committee.
+Rebecca currently serves under The Partnership as a Strategic Advisor to Executives in Government – SAGE and is a Member of the Women President’s Organization (WPO) *Austin Chapter.
+In 2018, Rebecca also served on the Council of the National Business Women’s Council that advises the President and Congress on women business issues – during her time at NBWC she served as the Chair of the Access to Capital Sub Committee.
+Rebecca also served a three-year term on the Board of WestPoint Military Academy and served for nine years on the Board of the American Bible Society as Chair of the Governance Committee.